section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 Then, we need to set up Typescript in our project by running `tsc --init` that generates a `tscconfig.json` file.

 Inside the file, set the `rootDir` value to `./` and `outDir` value to `./dist`.
-The `allowJs` line can be commented out, since we need not compile JavaScript files again.
+The `allowJs` line can be commented since we need not recompile JavaScript files.

-The `rootDir` option tells Typescript how to find your source (Typescript) files.
+The `rootDir` option tells Typescript to find your source (Typescript) files.
 The `outDir` option tells Typescript where to put the compiled files.

 In your `package.json` file, add the following to your `scripts` section.